Contrast-Security-OSS/docs/content/troubleshooting/auth/TSV-troubleshooting.md

 ## Reset Device

-If you're having issues with Google Authenticator, you can troubleshoot by manually resetting your device by clicking the **Reset Device** link in User Settings.
+If you're having issues with Google Authenticator, you manually reset your device by clicking the **Reset Device** link in User Settings.
 This clears all data for the current device and requires resetting Google Authenticator on the same or a new device.

 <a href="assets/images/TSVResetDevice.png" rel="lightbox" title="Resetting Your Device in User Settings"><img class="thumbnail" src="assets/images/TSVResetDevice.png"/></a>